Curtis Scott: 2020

 Scott made his debut for Canberra against the Gold Coast in round 1 of the 2020 NRL season which ended in a 24-6 victory.
 He missed large chunks of the 2020 season due to both indifferent form and injury, with his 2020 campaign ultimately ending when he hurt his right leg against Canterbury-Bankstown in round 16.
 After being cleared of a fracture, Scott ended up suffering an infection due to a plate in his leg from when he broke it back in 2016.
-The complications saw him miss the last four rounds of the competition and Canberra’s finals campaign.
+The complications saw him miss the last four rounds of the competition and Canberra's finals campaign.

 2021

 On 23 August, Scott's playing contract with the Canberra club was terminated.
 The Canberra side released a statement saying "The board decided that Curtis Scott's prior behaviour and recent assault charge has brought the club into disrepute, and they could not ignore this and the responsibilities that his NRL playing contract entails.

-"The board said the club would continue to support Curtis Scott’s ongoing rehabilitation and it will be in contact with NRL Welfare in this regard".
+"The board said the club would continue to support Curtis Scott's ongoing rehabilitation and it will be in contact with NRL Welfare in this regard".

 The following day, it was also revealed that Scott had also been involved in a fist fight with teammate John Bateman at a private function in 2020.
 Scott injured his hand during the incident but the matter was not reported to the police and was dealt with privately.

+Boxing career

+Curtis had a professional boxing match against Barry Hall who he knocked out within 90 seconds.